How Freelancers Are Taxed in Portugal (Simple Guide)

 Important:

-Even in the simplified regime, there are cases where you need to “justify” part of that presumed expense component through properly issued invoices/expense allocation (often through E-Fatura classification).
+Even in the simplified regime, there are cases where you need to “justify” part of that presumed expense component through properly issued invoices and expense allocation (often through E-Fatura classification).

 Option B: Organized accounting